senchalabs/connect/README.md

 See the example apps and the included test suite for more through code examples.
 More will come soon.

+## Running Benchmarks

+To run the benchmarks you must have ApacheBench, and gnuplot.

+    $ make benchmark && make graphs && open results/graphs/*.png

 ## Testing

 First update the git submodules, which include